symbol/symbol-docs/source/guides/migration/migrating-from-nis1-to-catapult.rst

 * Guide: :doc:`Linking a namespace to a mosaic <../namespace/link-a-namespace-to-a-mosaic>`
 * Guide: :doc:`Linking a namespace to an address <../namespace/link-a-namespace-to-an-address>`

-In order to facilitate the transfer of mosaics, a mosaic owner should register a namespace and alias the mosaic with that namespace.
+In order to facilitate the transfer of mosaics, a mosaic creator should register a namespace and alias the mosaic with that namespace.
 End-users can **send transactions using the alias** to refer to the mosaic.

 * Guide: :ref:`Sending a TransferTransaction with an aliased mosaic <sending-a-transfer-transaction-with-an-aliased-mosaic>`
 * Guide: :ref:`Sending a TransferTransaction to an aliased address <sending-a-transfer-transaction-to-an-aliased-address>`